BenPski/BenPski.github.io/index.markdown

 title: Home
 ---

-This is a site primarily for hosting my notes about topics that I work on or have worked on, so that it is easier to track down topics and work through them.
+Hey, I'm Ben.

-Archives contain general posts
+This is a site where I try to write some stuff down about things I'm working on or learning.
+The goal is to have somewhere where I can have my notes since if I leave them in notebooks or in various projects they are easy to lose, also writing it like you are teaching it helps you learn better and solidify your ideas.
+Maybe there is a side-benefit for someone else if they ever see it.

-Notes contain my notes
+I got degrees in mechanical engineering studying soft robots (doing the continuum mechanics, simulations, and controls), but I mostly stick to programming and math now.